wotek/response-builder/doc/usage.md

 $factory = new Factory();
 ```

 Next step is to register `JsonFactory` within abstract factory.
 Concrete Factories have to implement `Wtk\Response\Factory\FactoryInterface`.
-See [Creating response factory](http://) for more on thatn topic.
+See [creating response factory](docs/creating_factories.md) for more on thatn topic.

 `JsonFactory`  is an `SerializerAwareFactory` which has serializer instance attached to it.
 This serializer is used to serialize response content in this case return an json string.